BenedictHempel/AI_VoiceTranscription_Autosummary_OpenSource/README.md

 A **small Python script** that utilizes **OpenAI Whisper** for speech-to-text transcription and an **open-source LLM** (like Llama 3.2 or Mistral) for summarizing audio files.
 Works offline, doesn´t require expensive hardware & prevents data leakages.
 Autoloading of all whisper model sizes & autoloading of LLMs from HuggingFace repo.
 Adaptability: LLM tuneable by model, modelsize & quantization as well as by context window, temperature & repeatition penality to fit all resources and needs.
+Supports chat with and without context, in-conversation model switching, a well as skipping transcription by providing a text file.

 ## Features
 - **Transcription:** Runs Whisper **locally** without sending data to the cloud.